yonkman/data-projects/tableau/readme.md

 * GHGs per Capita

 This initial sheet introduces the variables which will be explored further in subsequent sheets.
-In particular, we are interested in greenhouse gases per capita, which we can view as a national measure of consumption, and GDP per capita, a measure of wealth.
+In particular, we are interested in greenhouse gases per capita, which we can view as a national measure of inefficiencies and consumption, and GDP per capita, a measure of wealth.

 #### Progress??
 On this sheet, each country (as well as the world total) are plotted by bubble chart, where the size of the bubble represents total emissions.
 The y-axis gives emissions per capita, a measure of both inefficiency and consumption.
 The x-axis represents GHG emissions per GDP, in tons of CO2 equivalent per $1000 USD.
 This can be seen as a measure of efficiency in creating wealth, where more efficient countries will be nearest the origin, while less efficient (often oil-producing) nations will have greater emissions per GDP.